 - Commercial: Commercial treadmill is a more expensive option but worth it.
 It has all the features that sum up and makes the best of a treadmill, e.g., the display screen has a heart monitor and an interactive display screen that shows all sorts of relevant data like speed, distance covered, etc.

 - Motorized: This treadmill is the opposite of a manual treadmill in most features.
 It would help if you had a power supply, controls are mostly automatic, and there is a range of speed and incline options.

-- Hybrid: These machines are not only a treadmill machine but also an elliptical machine that gives you minimal space to perform your walk and jogging on a treadmill.
-These machines are also known as tread-climbers and are more suited for walking because of their space to move over them.
+- Hybrid: These machines are both a treadmill machine and an elliptical machine that gives you minimal space to perform your walk and jogging on a treadmill.
+These machines, also known as tread-climbers, are more suited for walking because of their space to move over them.

 - Medical: These treadmills are used as preventative rehabilitation machines and are also known as zero gravity and anti-gravity treadmills.
 A medical treadmill allows users to walk and run at a lower percentage of body weight.